-When concerns or problems arise in the field pertaining to the student or the student relationship with the field instructor or placement setting, the IWU online MW field program provides policies outlining special monitoring and follow up protocol.
-First, the field instructor should inform the faculty liaison of any difficulties in completing the listed areas of responsibility or with the student's performance.
-Students are also required to contact their field liaison if they experience a significant issue or problem during the field experience.
-When contacted, the faculty liaison shall provide coaching to the student and encourage the student to address problems using agency protocols when possible.
-If the problem cannot be resolved or is of a significant nature, the faculty liaison shall contact the field instructor to discuss the matter and attempt to resolve the problem.
-Upon resolution of the problem with the student and/or through contact with the field instructor, the faculty liaison shall document the problem and its resolution.
-The faculty liaison shall also document the action steps agreed upon for resolving the problem, and send a copy to the field instructor and the student, acknowledging that each understands and agrees to the action plan for resolution.
+When concerns or problems arise in the field about the student or the student relationship with the Field Instructor or placement setting, the IWU MSW field program provides policies outlining special monitoring and follow up protocol.

+First, the Field Instructor should inform the Faculty Liaison of any difficulties in completing the learning contract or areas of responsibility or with the student's performance.
+Students are also required to contact their Faculty Liaison if they experience a significant issue or problem during the field experience.
+When contacted, the Faculty Liaison shall provide coaching to the student and encourage the student to address problems using agency protocols when possible.
+If the problem cannot be resolved or is of a significant nature, the Faculty Liaison shall contact the Field Instructor to discuss the matter and attempt to resolve the problem.
+Upon resolution of the problem with the student and/or through contact with the Field Instructor, the Faculty Liaison shall document the problem and its resolution.
+The Faculty Liaison shall also document the action steps agreed upon for resolving the problem, and send a copy to the Field Instructor and the student, acknowledging that each understands and agrees to the action plan for resolution.
 A copy of the document shall also be forwarded to the Director of Field Experiences.
-Upon the completion of the field placement, the field instructor and faculty liaison shall note in the learning contract that all requirements for addressing the problem have been fulfilled or any remaining areas of concern.
+Upon the completion of the field placement, the Field Instructor and Faculty Liaison shall note in the learning contract that all requirements for addressing the problem have been fulfilled or any remaining areas of concern.
+When addressing significant issues identified in the field, the Faculty Liaison will request a Student Improvement Plan by contacting the Director of Field Experiences and submitting a formal request indicating the concerns.